danf-share/weather_log_processor/README.md

 # Weather Log Processor

-Parse a given log file for 5xx errors
+Parse a given log file for 5xx errors.

-Return temperatures in top three countries with errors
+Return temperatures in the three countries with the highest numbers of errors.

 Output is in the format